 Members also don’t have to jump through hoops to get questions answered and can trust the ample advice provided.
 Credit unions typically offer plenty of resources to empower members to make the best financial decisions possible.

 One thing you’ll undoubtedly notice about credit unions vs. banks is the lower interest rates and higher dividends.
 Whereas banks make decisions based on profitability, credit unions focus on what’s best for the members.

 Lower interest rates and higher dividends translate into more money in your wallet.

 There’s no need to worry that a smaller credit union will mean fewer ATMs.
-Most credit unions (including SAC FCU) network with other financial institutions to allow members to use other ATMs without additional surcharges.
+Most credit unions (including Cobalt CU) network with other financial institutions to allow members to use other ATMs without additional surcharges.

 Online account access and in-person or phone customer service are all par for the course with credit unions, so you’ll have easy access to your accounts anytime.

 Making the switch

 The logistics of actually switching aren’t difficult to manage, and you’ll find plenty of support along the way.
 We can help you move your accounts to Cobalt CU, plus change direct deposits and automatic bill payments.
 Get started online or visit a branch to open your account, and then prepare to enjoy the benefits of membership in a credit union vs. a bank.

 Need help getting your finances under control?
 Download Cobalt CU’s Financial Audit Worksheet to get started.